ajay-gandhi/ultimate_termtactoe/README.md

 # Ultimate TermTacToe

-Ultimate TermTacToe is the next generation of tic tac toe.
+Ultimate TermTacToe is the next generation of Tic Tac Toe.
 Featuring all-new gameplay, a refreshing interface, and strategy beyond imagination, Ultimate TermTacToe tests the bounds of your thinking ability.